 Depending on the way it is formed and operated, a non-profit corporation formed under R.C.
-183.061 might be subject to the public records law in R.C.
-149.43, the open meetings law in R.C.
+183.061 might be subject to R.C.
+149.43, R.C.
 121.22, or particular contracting controls governing state agencies.

 A county coroner who performs an autopsy and forensic examination, pursuant to contract with the coroner who has jurisdiction over the case, is not required by R.C.
 313.09 to keep the autopsy and examination reports he prepares, but he must keep copies of the reports in conformance with his office's records retention schedule, as filed and approved in accordance with R.C.
 149.38.